-The mission of the Auburn University Water Resources Center is to facilitate successful collaboration among Auburn University faculty and staff on multi-disciplinary, water-related research, outreach, and teaching; and to facilitate the active involvement of private citizens in the stewardship of water resources.
+The mission of the Auburn University Water Resources Center is to facilitate interdisciplinary collaboration among Auburn University faculty and staff on water-related research, outreach, and instruction; conduct innovative research to find practical solutions for current and future water issues and empower private citizens to become active stewards of water resources.

-The vision of the Auburn University Water Resources Center is for water resources to be managed in a more informed and enlightened manner, resulting in healthy ecosystems as well as equitable and sustainable use of water resources for multiple uses.
+The vision of the Auburn University Water Resources Center is a world where water resources are used, managed, and protected in a more scientifically-informed and sustainable manner, resulting in resilient ecosystems and thriving communities.

-- To promote stewardship of local, regional, national and international water resources through training of volunteer citizen water quality monitors.
+To empower private citizens to be better stewards of local, regional, national and international water resources through water quality monitoring training.